 After t After the completion of this course, students will be able to: CO1.
 Interpret the different network components and layers.
 CO2.
-Illustrate the functionalities of the predominant protocols of application layer and transportation layer.
+Illustrate the functionalities of the predominant protocols of application layer.
 CO3.
+Analyse the functionalities and services of Transport layer.
+CO4.
 Interpret the functionalities of network layer.
-CO4.
+CO5.
 Illustrate various functionalities of link layer and its protocols.
-CO5.
-Explicate the concepts of physical layer and secure communication.